 My parents still choose to not keep my allergen in their home, and not to eat them even while travelling.
 I guess some habits never go away.
 And between you and me, it makes me smile every time I think about it.
 My mom still ever-so subtly prompts me to inform servers and chefs about my allergen before I even get a chance to sit down when eating out.
 She still makes me re-read ingredients after she reads them and still insist on joining me on every trip I take to the allergist.
 My parents have always been a beacon of love and support in my life, from allowing me to spread my wings and experience life, to helping me create values and roots to come back home to.

-Arianne K.Tags: allergies, Allergies and the Buddy System, Allergy Awareness, Anaphylaxis, Arianne K., personal experience, reading ingredients, Travel and Allergies
+Arianne K.Tags: allergies, Allergies and the Buddy System, Allergy Awareness, Anaphylaxis, Arianne K., personal experience, reading ingredients, relationships, Travel and Allergies